As a survivor, I can tell you…

 I know first-hand how expectations to be strong can

 make it hard to talk about the hard stuff – not just for

 patients, but also for everyone around them.

 that experience them.

 Being able to support young people who are gong through tough times is a deeply satisfying opportunity.

-My hope for the future is that young patients feel
+My hope for the future is that young people feel

 empowered to tell their story and connect better

 with those others in their life around them through it.